 Treating Supination Before it Leads to Bigger Issues

 Please keep in mind that a little supination is normal.
 Your kids’ bodies are always growing and constantly changing, and when there is a slight roll in your child’s ankle it doesn’t mean that you need to rush off to see a doctor.

 Just make sure you keep an eye out to make sure supination is not excessive and symptomatic.
 What I mean by this is to watch for pain, fatigue, clumsiness, and developmental delays.
-Those are all symptoms of excessive supination!
+Those are all symptoms of excessive supination.

 It’s important that you act fast if your child has been diagnosed with supination.
-It’s important that you start by providing your child with a pair of good supportive shoes and orthotics because supination will lead to the following foot issues:
+If you leave your child’s supination untreated, then your child might develop the following foot issues:

 - Foot rigidity